matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 deprecated things that are in the example program still work in the latest versions of Clojure in 2019, due to Rich Hickey's commitment to backwards compatibility.
-There will be editor notes within square brackets in a few places that mention when there is more up to date information that will be helpful to readers in, or not too many years after, 2019.]
+There will be editor notes within square brackets in a few places that mention information that is current as of 2019.]

 [Time 0:00:00]